StranikS-Scan/StranikS_Scan-mods/NetStatisticsModules/README.md

   #'One or more tables are not updated from the XVM-site!'
   g_Tables.errorStatus  -> str

-#Ratings calculator, operates by default with dict with absolute values
+#Ratings calculator, operates by default dictionary with absolute values
 from gui.mods.XVMStatistics import g_Calculator

   #Converting an absolute value of the rating to an index of a universal XVM-Scale